taichi-dev/taichi/docs/hello.rst

 Computation resides in Taichi **kernels**, which is defined with the decorator ``@ti.kernel``.
 Kernel arguments must be type-hinted (if any).
-The language used in Taichi kernels and functions looks much like Python, yet the Taichi frontend compiler converts it into a language that is **compiled, statically-typed, lexically-scoped, parallel and differentiable**.
+The language used in Taichi kernels and functions looks exactly like Python, yet the Taichi frontend compiler converts it into a language that is **compiled, statically-typed, lexically-scoped, parallel and differentiable**.

 Taichi **functions** are defined with the decorator ``@ti.func``.